 The Peter’s Pence collection is a gesture of solidarity.
 Through it, every member of the faithful can participate in the activity of the Pope as Pastor of the universal Church.
 It is an activity that also supports the most needy and ecclesial communities in difficulty who approach the Apostolic See for help.

 It is an ancient practice which began with the first community of the apostles.
 It continues to be repeated because charity distinguishes the disciples of Jesus: "From this, they will all know that you are my disciples, if you have love for one another" (Jn.
 13, 35).

 With this gift, we can broaden our gaze and our hearts to embrace the Church scattered throughout the world.
 The Church then becomes a companion for families and peoples on their journey toward human, spiritual and material development, for the benefit of all societies.

 Peter’s Pence represents a small offering, accompanied by grand desires and visions.
-It is an offering that each member of the faithful decides to give to the Pope so that he can provide for the needs of the entire Church, especially in those places where the Church experiences greater difficulties.
+It is an offering that each member of the faithful decides to give to the Pope so that he can provide for the needs of the whole Church, and wherever it finds itself most in need.

 Traditionally, the Peter’s Pence collection takes place throughout the Catholic world.
 The date depends on each diocese.
 It may be taken up on 29 June, the Solemnity of the Holy Apostles, Saints Peter and Paul, or on the Sunday closest to that feast.